1A – Environmental Regulation & Compliance 2022

 - GHG developments in Ontario

-Key issues relating to the regulation of waste and water
+Key issues relating to waste, soil and water

-- Key issues/case studies for water approvals, including municipal requirements
+- Key issues and case studies for water approvals/municipal requirements

-- Full producer responsibility – what will it look like?
+- Extended producer responsibility: What does it look like?

 - Cross Canada checkup: How will it impact you?